-Pangani is a small town in East Africa’s coast that was 50 kms South of Tanga with long history culture the town has Arabic, German, Asian and British Colonial rules influence.
-This is a place where Swahili, Arab, colonial traditions and modern hospitality blends together.
+Pangani is a small town on East Africa’s coast that was 50 kms South of Tanga with a long history of culture.
+The city has Arabic, German, Asian, and British Colonial rules influence.
+This is a place where Swahili, Arab, colonial traditions, and modern hospitality blend together.

-This town is located at the mouth of Pangani River that collects its water from Mt Kilimanjaro and Meru to the Indian Ocean.
-Here you will enjoy coastline with clean beaches where endangered Green Turtles breeds, historic sites, coral reefs, Old Port as well as great diversity of tropical marine dwellers.
+This town is located at Pangani River’s mouth that collects its water from Mt Kilimanjaro and Meru to the Indian Ocean.
+Here you will enjoy coastline with clean beaches where endangered Green Turtles breeds, historic sites, coral reefs, Old Port, and great diversity of tropical marine dwellers.

-Once a centre of Swahili trade with the African mainland; the town of Pangani is now a sleepy backwater with little memories of days of splendor.
-The old German administrative boma still stands behind a colonnade of tall shade trees and the former prison, painted a fading ochre red, looks over the river’s lazy waters.
-Old houses along the main road offer lived-in examples of colonial and traditional Swahili architecture, the buildings slowly crumbling against the monsoon winds.
+Once a center of Swahili trade with the African mainland, the town of Pangani is now a sleepy backwater with little memories of days of splendor.
+The old German administrative boma still stands behind a colonnade of tall shade trees, and the former prison, painted a fading ochre red, looks over the river’s lazy waters.
+Old houses and the main road offer lived-in examples of colonial and traditional Swahili architecture, slowly crumbling against the monsoon winds.
 Visitors passing through the area would do well to explore what remains of the old town on foot.
-Even a short walk rewards visitors with a glimpse of quiet life in the old trading towns along the Swahili Coast.
+Even a short walk rewards visitors with a glimpse of quiet life in the ancient trading towns along the Swahili Coast.

-– Historical town tour… Explore Historic buildings of Pangani town, slave market, old port and slave routes
+– Historical town tour… Explore Historical buildings of Pangani town, slave market, old port, and slave routes

 – Pangani River cruising

-– Village tours.. a welcome to Coast people’s home and stay with a family getting an insight of the Swahili culture.
+– Village tours.. a welcome to Coast people’s home and stay with a family getting an insight into the Swahili culture.
 Participate in various activities with the family members

 Pangani can be easily accessed by road.
 There are daily buses leaving Dar- es -Salaam and Arusha to Pangani via Tanga.
 It takes 6 hours drive from Arusha and 7 hours from Dar- es Salaam.
-Pangani is 53km South of Tanga town where several minibuses to Pangani are available.
-Mini-buses leave once all seats are occupied and it takes an hour to Pangani.
+Pangani is 53km South of Tanga town, where several minibusses to Pangani are available.
+Minibusses leave once all seats are occupied, and it takes an hour to Pangani.